-To give our intern a proper sendoff, we enjoyed a farewell luncheon and had some fun with exit-interview questions.
+As part of Kaleigh’s sendoff, we shared a farewell lunch and had some fun with exit-interview questions.

-Here are the unedited takeaways from her Summer at Shamrock experience:
+Here are the takeaways from Kaleigh’s Summer at Shamrock internship experience:

 You were able to work in various departments throughout your internship—which was the most fun or enjoyable?

-Do you have a favorite project or task work that you enjoyed most?
+Do you have a favorite project or task that you enjoyed most?

 What was the greatest life/business lesson learned from your internship experience?